railsinstaller/railsinstaller-nix/README.md

     sudo ./prepare.sh

-As the installer xml scrip is not included there will be no output of the process, to keep the prepared files use --no-clean flag, which will prevent the process from cleaning after itself:
+As the installer xml scrip is not included there will be no output of the process, to keep the prepared files use __no_clean variable, which will prevent the process from cleaning after itself:

-    sudo ./prepare.sh --no-clean
+    sudo __no_clean=true ./prepare.sh